 Use stronger passwords: The key to keeping all of your online accounts secure is using strong, unique passwords on all of your accounts, but generating strong passwords can be tricky.
 We highly recommending using Dashlane’s Password Generator to help you create strong passwords for each of your online accounts, but we also have this helpful guide tips to help you generate (and remember!) strong passwords yourself.

 Use a Password Manager: Even if you use unique passwords for all of your accounts, keeping track of hundreds of different passwords can be a hassle.
-Password managers, like Dashlane, solve this problem by managing, organizing, and encrypting all of your passwords and helping you keep tabs on the strength of those passwords, too!
+A password manager app, like Dashlane, will solve this problem by managing, organizing, and encrypting all of your passwords and helping you keep tabs on the strength of those passwords, too!
 They also protect you from common cyber attacks, like phishing and brute-force password attacks.

 Use Two-Factor Authentication: Enabling two-factor authentication (2FA) on all of your apps and online accounts is an easy way to add an extra layer of protection over your online accounts.
 Instead of relying on two pieces of information–like your username and password–to authenticate you, 2FA requires adding an additional element for validation, like your fingerprint, a PIN number, a security question, or a hardware device.
 We recommend using an authenticator app, like Authy or Google Authenticator, or using a security token like a YubiKey from our friends at Yubico.
 To learn more about 2FA, check out this beginner’s guide on how to use 2FA.